HPC Lab

 1. Submit the batch script to SLURM:

-`{.bash} sbatch align.sh
+sbatch align.sh

-1. Monitor the Job (check the status)
+1. Monitor the job and the cluster nodes

-Submitting a batch array
+ExerciseExercise 2: Submitting a Batch array

 In this exercise, you will run the same alignment operation on multiple FASTQ files in parallel using a SLURM job array.